attamhb/sql-review/README.md

-# sql-review
+# A Review/Cheat-Sheet of Important Commands
-This repo  is reveiw of important SQL commands
+This is a review of important SQL commands

+##  What is SQL

+## Why SQL?

+## Road Map

+# SQL Working Environment

+# ...